Briansim74/Chatbot-NLP/README.md

 # Chatbot-NLP
 Design and Development of a Chatbot to be used in a Living Room

-<br/>In this notebook, we will showcase the main functions of our Chatbot, with the ability to: inform the user about the weather,
-<br/>recommend songs using Spotify, fetch items from the kitchen,  and use Google Gemini for questions that are out of the Chatbot’s capabilities.
-<br/>In addition, our Chatbot can hold simple conversations such as greeting, saying goodbye, and saying its name and age.
+<br/>In this notebook, we will showcase the main functions of our Chatbot, with the ability to: inform the user about the weather, recommend songs using Spotify, fetch items from the kitchen,  and use Google Gemini for questions that are out of the Chatbot’s capabilities.
+In addition, our Chatbot can hold simple conversations such as greeting, saying goodbye, and saying its name and age.

 <br/>The main code is found in <b>Chatbot.ipynb file</b>.